hemangjoshi37a/CodeScope/README.md

 - networkx
 - AST (Abstract Syntax Tree)

+## 🗺️ Roadmap

+Our vision is to create a revolutionary Python code visualization tool that transforms the way developers understand and interact with codebases.
+Here's our roadmap to achieving this vision:

+### Phase 1: Enhanced Visualization Framework
+- [ ] Implement a node-based visualization system inspired by Blender's node editor
+- [ ] Develop a custom rendering engine for smooth, high-performance graph display
+- [ ] Create a zoomable interface with Google Maps-like functionality for exploring code at different levels of detail

+### Phase 2: Advanced Code Analysis
+- [ ] Enhance AST parsing to extract more detailed information about code structure and relationships
+- [ ] Implement data flow analysis to track variable usage and value propagation across the codebase
+- [ ] Develop algorithms to identify and visualize code patterns and potential optimizations

+### Phase 3: Interactive Node-Based Code Representation
+- [ ] Design and implement visual representations for different code elements (functions, classes, variables) as interactive nodes
+- [ ] Create a system for visually connecting nodes to represent data flow and function calls
+- [ ] Implement drag-and-drop functionality for rearranging and connecting nodes

+### Phase 4: Multi-Level Detail Visualization
+- [ ] Develop a system for displaying different levels of code detail based on zoom level
+- [ ] Implement smooth transitions between detail levels during zooming
+- [ ] Create summarization algorithms to generate high-level overviews of code sections

+### Phase 5: Real-Time Code Editing and Visualization Updates
+- [ ] Integrate a code editor that allows real-time modifications to the visualized code
+- [ ] Implement instant visual updates to reflect code changes in the node-based representation
+- [ ] Develop a system for visualizing the impact of code changes on the overall structure and data flow

+### Phase 6: Collaborative Features
+- [ ] Implement multi-user support for simultaneous visualization and editing
+- [ ] Develop a system for leaving comments and annotations on specific nodes or connections
+- [ ] Create visualization overlays for showing code ownership, recent changes, and areas of high activity

+### Phase 7: AI-Assisted Code Understanding
+- [ ] Integrate machine learning models to suggest code improvements and optimizations
+- [ ] Develop AI-powered code summarization for quick understanding of complex sections
+- [ ] Implement predictive visualization of potential code paths and data flow based on AI analysis

+### Phase 8: Version Control Integration
+- [ ] Develop visualizations for code evolution over time, integrated with Git or other version control systems
+- [ ] Implement visual diff tools for comparing different versions of the code structure
+- [ ] Create animations to show how code structure and data flow have changed between commits

+### Phase 9: Performance Optimization for Large Codebases
+- [ ] Implement progressive loading and rendering for handling extremely large projects
+- [ ] Develop intelligent caching mechanisms for faster navigation of previously viewed code sections
+- [ ] Optimize memory usage for sustained performance with complex visualizations

+### Phase 10: Extensibility and Ecosystem
+- [ ] Design and implement a plugin system for custom visualizations and analyses
+- [ ] Develop API for integration with IDEs and other development tools
+- [ ] Create a marketplace for sharing custom visualization templates and analysis modules

+This roadmap represents our commitment to revolutionizing code understanding and manipulation.
+By following this path, we aim to create a tool that not only visualizes code but transforms the entire software development workflow, making it more intuitive, efficient, and collaborative.

+We invite the community to join us on this exciting journey.
+Your feedback, contributions, and ideas will be crucial in shaping the future of code visualization and comprehension.

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.